-In Matthew 21:14, blind (τυφλοί) and lame came to Jesus in the temple and He healed (ἐθεράπευσεν) them.
-Having seen Jesus work wonders and the children crying out, Hosanna to the Son of David, the chief priests and scribes aganed (ἠγανάκτησαν-aorist active indicative, third plural-a type of anger).
+In Matthew 21:14, blind and lame came to Jesus in the temple and He healed them.
+Having seen Jesus work wonders and the children crying out, Hosanna to the Son of David, the chief priests and scribes aganed.
 Psychologically, the works of Jesus often produced two diametrically opposed reactions.
-One group of people praised and glorified God for the works of powers Jesus did, while religious groups aganed because of reaction of the people glorifying God.
+One group of people praised and glorified God for the works of powers Jesus did, while religious groups aganed because of the reaction of the people glorifying God.

 In Matthew 23:16, Jesus was pronouncing a series of woes upon the Pharisees.
-He called them blind guides ($\tau u \phi \lambda o i \delta \eta \gamma o i$), because they taught people to twist oaths to support lying.
+He called them blind guides, because they taught people to twist oaths to support lying.
 Psychologically, Jesus confronted the spiritual machinations of the Pharisees.
 They were hypocrites, claiming to be a guide to the simple, but they were actually blind guides of the blind, and both would fall into the pit.

-In Matthew 23:17, Jesus called the Pharisees foolish and blind $(\tau \upsilon \phi \lambda o i)$.
+In Matthew 23:17, Jesus called the Pharisees foolish and blind ones.
 Jesus showed them that their machinations to support lying were the words of fools leading the blind.
 Psychologically, Jesus confronted the Pharisees with direct, forceful language, showing them from their own words how foolish and blind they were.
 Jesus spoke lovingly the truth of God to religious leaders full of foolishness and completely blind spiritually.

-In Matthew 23:19, Jesus again called the Pharisees blind ($\tau u \phi \lambda o i$).
+In Matthew 23:19, Jesus again called the Pharisees blind ones.
 They supported lying by promoting oaths about the altar and temple intended to deceive people with lies.
 Psychologically, Jesus confronted the Pharisees with their complete disdain for the truth of God, preferring instead scheming oaths designed to mislead people.
 Jesus repeatedly called the Pharisees blind, because they could not see the lies they were perpetrating with false and misleading oaths.